-The Procter & Gamble Company (P&G) boasts dozens of billion-dollar brands for home, hair, and health.
+The Procter & Gamble Company (P&G) boasts dozens of billion-dollar brands for home and health.
 The world's largest maker of consumer packaged goods divides its business into five global segments.
 The company also makes pet food, water filters, and over-the-counter acid-reflux medication.
-About two dozen of P&G's brands are billion-dollar sellers, including Always, Braun, Crest, Fusion, Gillette, Head & Shoulders, Mach3, Olay, Oral-B, Pantene, and Wella in the beauty and grooming segment, as well as Bounty, Charmin, Dawn, Downy, Duracell, Gain, Pampers, and Tide in the household care segment.
+About two dozen of P&G's brands are billion-dollar sellers, including Always, Braun, Crest, Fusion, Gillette, Head & Shoulders, Mach3, Olay, Oral-B, and Pantene, as well as Bounty, Charmin, Dawn, Downy, Duracell, Gain, Pampers, and Tide in the household care segment.
 P&G's hundreds of brands are available in more than 180 countries.
+In 2016 it sold a significant portion of its Beauty segment's products to beauty products company Coty for $11.4 billion.

 P&G has operations in some 70 countries worldwide.
 It generates about 39% of its revenue from its business in the US and Canada.
 P&G's remaining revenue comes from Western Europe, Asia, Latin America, and Central & Eastern Europe/Middle East/Africa (CEEMEA).